List of population centres in Manitoba

 A population centre, in Canadian census data, is a populated place, or a cluster of interrelated populated places, which meets the demographic characteristics of an urban area, having a population of at least 1,000 people and a population density of no fewer than 400 persons per square km^{2}.

-The term was first introduced in the Canada 2011 Census; prior to that, Statistics Canada used the term urban area.
+The term was introduced in the Canada 2011 Census; prior to that, Statistics Canada used the term urban area.

 In the 2021 Census of Population, Statistics Canada listed 54 population centres in the province of Manitoba.

 List

 The below table is a list of those population centres in Manitoba from the 2021 Census of Population as designated, named, and delineated by Statistics Canada.